Skip to content

 ECZ-ID Agent Trust

 Make AI agents, APIs, MCP servers, and tool surfaces resolver-verifiable.
 Developer Gateway explains the model, documents the discovery surfaces, and routes acquisition to TrustOps and proof to Resolver.
-It does not write truth.
+It does not change canonical state.
 It does not host checkout.
 It does not replace Resolver.

 ECZ-ID Agent Credential™